robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Charlie slowly put down his work, carefully arranging everything so he could quickly pick it all back up where he'd left off.

-"I do."
+"Came in yesterday."
 He reached into the repair basket and produced a bag.
-"If you can wait, I can do the repair for you and give them back to you straight away."
+"If you can wait, I can do the repair for you straight away."

 "Oh, that would be amazing!"
 She handed him the leggings almost reluctantly.
 "They're my favourite pair," she said, her eyes fixed on the garment.